Oracle Designer

 Oracle Designer was Oracle's CASE tool for designing an information system and generating it.
 After generating the information system one is able to edit the generated code with Oracle Developer Suite.

 As of April 2018 this product has reached its end of life and is now in sustaining support only.
 Alternative modeling and design tools are Oracle JDeveloper and Oracle SQL Developer Data Modeler.

 History

 The product's original name was Oracle CASE and it was developed in England.
-Oracle CASE was based on Oracle corporations "Computer Aided Software Engineering" method (CASE Method).
-CASE Method was in turn developed by Oracle Consulting UK in the 1980s based on modelling techniques such as Richard Barker et al's Entity Relationship Modelling.
+Oracle CASE was based on Oracle corporation's "Computer Aided Software Engineering" method (CASE Method).
+CASE Method was in turn developed by Oracle Consulting UK in the 1980s based on modelling techniques such as Richard Barker et al.'s Entity Relationship Modelling.
 Eventually the product would be known as Oracle Designer, with a complementary product Oracle Developer (although in practice the combination of Oracle Designer/Developer was most commonly used).
 Oracle became the dominant database and enterprise application vendor in the 1990s and as a consequence Oracle Designer/Developer was used by many enterprises from the mid 1990s to the mid 2000s.
 A product called SQL Data Dictionary (SDD) was a precursor to Oracle CASE.